gnss-sdr/geniuss-place/_design-forces/02-availability.md

   {{ hot-start | markdownify }}
 </div>

-Before taking each TTFF measurement, the receiver must be set in the states defined above, referred to as _cold_, _warm_ and _hot_ starts.
+Before taking each TTFF measurement, the receiver must be set in the states defined above, referred to as _cold_, _warm_, and _hot_ starts.

 Each TTFF sample should be computed as the time interval starting with the invocation of the receiver's executable and ending with the first valid navigation data point derived from live or simulated satellite signals.
 The start times of the test samples should not be synchronized to any UTC time boundary and should be randomly spread within the 24 hour UTC day and within the GNSS data collection interval (_e.g._, 30 s for GPS L1 C/A signals).

 A total of at least 20 valid TTFF samples shall be produced for use in data analysis[^ION101] and the total sample size recorded as $$ L $$.
 Provisions must be made between samples to ensure that current ephemeris does not remain in the receiver.
 In order to make the measurement as independent as possible of the satellite geometry, measurements should be spread in an interval of 8 hours.

 In addition, this test makes provisions for anomalous behavior by allowing the tester to reject samples that exceed 10 times the value of MEAN determined for the valid sample size.
 Such samples are considered non-tests for purposes of statistical analysis, but the total number of such occurrences is recorded and presented with the test results.

 The TTFF samples are then analyzed to determine the mean, standard deviation, minimum, and maximum values.

 TTFF test results should be reported as: